tokio-rs/website/content/docs/getting-started/futures.md

 The rust asynchronous model is **pull** based.
-Instead of a `Future` being responsible for pushing the data into a callback, it relies on **something else** asking it if it is complete or not.
+Instead of a `Future` being responsible for pushing the data into a callback, it relies on **something else** asking it it is complete or not.
 In the case of Tokio, that **something else** is the Tokio runtime.

 Using a poll based model offers [many advantages], including being a zero cost